 How it Works

-• We use JavaScript to get the tick-mark element and add an event listener to move it with the mouse pointer.
+tick-markelement and add an event listener to move it with the mouse pointer. - We use the

 Tips and Variations